AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * The User is not allowed to remove User's distributed codes that was released under MIT license due to the commercial usage of this Library from the public without Licensor's permission.

 * The term "commercial use" encompasses all forms of utilization and application, including integration, storing and hosting from another computer, server or machine.
-This applies to companies (or individuals, if none) whose combined revenue (including from subsidiaries or related entities) is at least $3,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.
+This applies to companies (or individuals, if none) whose combined revenue (including from subsidiaries or related entities) exceeds $3,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.

 * Failure to comply with this condition will make the User liable for damages due to non-compliance with the terms above, and the User must pay monetary compensation.
 No other forms of compensation will be accepted.